Motor racing-F1 says UK quarantine would make British GP impossible

 Formula One plans to hold the Austrian races within a controlled 'bubble', with all team members tested repeatedly for the virus, travelling on charter flights and avoiding contact with anyone outside the paddock.

-Quarantine also threaten English soccer clubs' progress in Europe if still in force once matches resume.
+Quarantine also threatens English soccer clubs' progress in Europe if still in force once matches resume.

 Manchester City and Chelsea are in the Champions League while Manchester United, Wolverhampton Wanderers and Scotland's Glasgow Rangers remain in Europa League contention.